Pyruvic acid: Reactivity

+The dehydration can be induced by distillation of pyruvic acid.
+Zymonic acid in turn forms a variety of derivatives in aqueous solution.

+Pyruvic acid is a precursor to several types of heterocycles.
+When treated with phenethylamine, it gives tetrahydroisoquinoline by a sequential condensation/acylation process (Bischler–Napieralski reaction).
+With ortho-phenylenediamine it condenses to give quinoxalines.
+Condensation with 4,5-diaminopyrimidine give hydroxypteridines.

 Biochemistry

-Pyruvate is an important chemical compound in biochemistry.
+Pyruvate is important in biochemistry.
 It is the output of the metabolism of glucose known as glycolysis.
 One molecule of glucose breaks down into two molecules of pyruvate, which are then used to provide further energy, in one of two ways.
 Pyruvate is converted into acetyl-coenzyme A, which is the main input for a series of reactions known as the Krebs cycle (also known as the citric acid cycle or tricarboxylic acid cycle).
 Pyruvate is also converted to oxaloacetate by an anaplerotic reaction, which replenishes Krebs cycle intermediates; also, the oxaloacetate is used for gluconeogenesis.

 These reactions are named after Hans Adolf Krebs, the biochemist awarded the 1953 Nobel Prize for physiology, jointly with Fritz Lipmann, for research into metabolic processes.
 The cycle is also known as the citric acid cycle or tricarboxylic acid cycle, because citric acid is one of the intermediate compounds formed during the reactions.

 If insufficient oxygen is available, the acid is broken down anaerobically, creating lactate in animals and ethanol in plants and microorganisms (and in carp).
 Pyruvate from glycolysis is converted by fermentation to lactate using the enzyme lactate dehydrogenase and the coenzyme NADH in lactate fermentation, or to acetaldehyde (with the enzyme pyruvate decarboxylase) and then to ethanol in alcoholic fermentation.

 Pyruvate is a key intersection in the network of metabolic pathways.
 Pyruvate can be converted into carbohydrates via gluconeogenesis, to fatty acids or energy through acetyl-CoA, to the amino acid alanine, and to ethanol.
 Therefore, it unites several key metabolic processes.

 Reference ranges for blood tests, comparing blood content of pyruvate (shown in violet near middle) with other constituents.